robang74/porteus-usb-installer/README.md

 ### Default choices

+This is a list of system choices that I made in advance for customising the Porteus **moonwalker** edition.

 1. The script is not executable by default, hence it requires to be run by a shell.
 An extra caution: even if it requires root password, the session could be already on sudo or root.

 2. I [decided](https://chatgpt.com/share/67e01ea8-a0f4-8012-9178-48d1c76337e9) to go without a journal within the persistent loop file because it is saved on a VFAT.
 It is faster and stresses the USB key less, and thus increases its durability.